 Fittonia nerve plant likes well-drained moist soil, but not too wet.
 Water moderately and let growing nerve plants dry out between waterings.
 Use room temperature water on the plant to avoid shock.

-Growing about 3 to 6 inches by 12 to 18 inches or longer, the Fittonia nerve plant tolerates bright light to shade conditions but will truly flourish with bright, indirect light.
-Low light exposure will cause these plants to revert to green, losing the veins vibrant splashes of color.
+Growing about 3 to 6 inches (7.5-15 cm.) by 12 to 18 inches (30-45.5 cm.) or longer, the Fittonia nerve plant tolerates bright light to shade conditions but will truly flourish with bright, indirect light.
+Low light exposure will cause these plants to revert to green, losing the vein’s vibrant splashes of color.

-Growing nerve plants should be placed in a warm area, avoiding drafts which will shock the plant just as water that is too cold or hot.
-Think rain forest conditions and treat your Fittonia nerve houseplants accordingly.
+Growing nerve plants should be placed in a warm area, avoiding drafts that will shock the plant just as water that is too cold or hot.
+Think about rain forest conditions and treat your Fittonia nerve houseplants accordingly.

 Feed as recommended for tropical houseplants per the instructions of your fertilizer brand.